ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 43500 ENVIRONMENTAL SOIL SCIENCE 3 Credit Hours

-(Slashed with ESCI 53500) Soil is a critical natural resource that sustains human life.
-In this course, students explore the geochemical composition of soils and the physical, biological and chemical processes involved in rock weathering, soil formation and the environmental transport of nutrients and toxic elements.
+(Slashed with ESCI 53500 and ESCI 73500) Soil is a critical natural resource that sustains human life.
+During this course, students explore the geochemical composition of soils and physical, biological and chemical processes involved with rock weathering, soil formation and the environmental transport of nutrients and toxic elements.

 Prerequisite: None.